 \subsubsection{Semi-cofiltered, atomic topology}

 \begin{defn} We say that a category $\cC$ is {\it semi-cofiltered} if the collection $\Mor(\cC)$ of the morphisms in $\cC$ is semi-localizing. \end{defn} Set $\cT=\Mor(\cC)$.
-Then Conditions (1)(2) of Definition~\ref{defn:semi-localizing} are satisfied automatically.
-Hence a category $\cC$ is semi-cofiltered if and only if $\cT$ satisfies Condition (3).
-In \cite[A.2.1.11 (h)]{J} it is suggested to use the terminology ``the right \O re condition" for this Condition (3).
+Then, Conditions (1)(2) of Definition~\ref{defn:semi-localizing} are satisfied automatically.
+Hence, a category $\cC$ is semi-cofiltered if and only if $\cT$ satisfies Condition (3).
+In \cite[A.2.1.11 (h)]{J}, the terminology ``the right \O re condition" is suggested for this Condition (3).

 When $\cC$ is semi-cofiltered, we call, following \cite{BD} and \cite[p.\ 115]{MM}, the Grothendieck topology $J_{\Mor(\cC)}$ on $\cC$ the atomic topology on $\cC$.